anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : mutual Transport Layer Security.

 on-site:
-: Describes a component or service or functionality available in the customer site/domain.
+: Describes a component or service or functionality available in the customer domain.

 off-site:
 : Describes a component or service or functionality not available on-site.